separateurCreated with Sketch.

 Obviously not everyone can do what I did.
 But Ignatius also has a version of the Spiritual Exercises that take into account most people’s weekly realities.
 One of the actors who played one of the Jesuits in the recent Martin Scorcese Silence movie recently talked about doing that in America magazine.

 Whatever you can work out, a little silence is a great gift.
 I love a little book Gary Jansen wrote that points out that 15 minutes a day is one percent of your day.
 So start there.
-Some days that may feel impossible, but we know better.
+Some days, that might feel impossible, but we know better.
 Don’t we all know moms who pray in the shower, commuters who pray the Rosary in traffic?
 There’s time.
 God directs things when you let Him, when you give Him time.
 So there’s really not a better way to spend 15 minutes, for a start.

-Give us some particulars.
-Where was it, and who conducted it?
-Where there other people on the retreat?
 What was the set-up like?
 How does it work?

-Mine was little more customized than most—the time I could get away was the end of the year, which happens to be off-season for tourism in Assisi.
+Mine was little more customized than most — the time I could get away was the end of the year, which happens to be off-season for tourism in Assisi.
 I was on my own and stayed at a Bridgettine house there (that’s a longer stay than they usually accommodate but their charism of hospitality led them to say “yes”) and was directed by a diocesan priest for whom Ignatian spirituality has become second nature.

 It was a remarkable opportunity God carved out for me, with time alone in many cases in places where St. Francis and St. Clare spent days and nights, and where their earthly remains rest.
 Holiness is palpable there.
-I cannot do it justice with words, but you smell it in the smoky late-Fall/early-winter air, you see it in the sky, you feel it in the walls of the basilicas and churches.
+I cannot do it justice with words, but you smell it in the smoky late-fall/early-winter air, you see it in the sky, you feel it in the walls of the basilicas and churches.

 At the heart of the Exercises are five hours of prayer a day with Scripture.
 Ignatius tells you the verse or gives you an image for a deeper encounter with Christ.
 God does the rest.
 In 30 days, you experience deluges of grace where the hour feels like 30 seconds and struggles where the day seems like it might never end.